 The Batman's version of the Cluemaster.
 He was a former game show contestant and he believes he lost because his opponent cheated.
 He has spent 30 years doing nothing but plot his revenge.
 In his mothers basement no less.

-Tarrlok has shades of Type C in episode 8.
+Tarrlok has shades of this in episode 8.
 He has a lot of power in Republic City but comes off as a spoiled brat who will do anything to get what he wants and won't listen when others try to reason with him.

-Amon/Noatak is ultimately shown to be a Type B mixed with Type C in the finale.
+Amon/Noatak is ultimately shown to be a this in the finale.
 He comes across as a naive man who just wanted the good life with his brother that his abusive childhood at the hands of their father Yakone denied him.

 Baron Vain from The Modifyers, the Big Bad who gleefully goes "Yay!" when his favorite agent shows up, to ecstatically feeding incompetent henchmen to a gigantic fish while playing opera music.

 Darth Maul shows spades of this in his return in season 4 finale of Star Wars: The Clone Wars.
 He hides himself from Savage behind boxes and can only be lured out by Mother Talzin's bright, floating energy ball, which he chases after in a way you would expect a small child to.
 Sure, he gets "better", but the effect is still fairly tragic and quite disturbing.

 Senor Senior Junior is a mild form of this trope.
 At one point when his father told Kim Possible when rescuing a band from the former's clutches, told her that he'll unveil his new toy: a laser turret.
 Junior then tells Senior that he told him earlier that the turret was not a toy (implying that Junior attempted to play with it), before Senior explained that he meant the term figuratively.